telefonicaid/fiware-orion/doc/manuals/devel/cprs.md

 * As forwards are done as REST requests, we need to render the object to text to be able to send the REST request to the Context Provider (step 2).
 * The request to forward is sent with the help of `httpRequestSend()` (step 3) which uses [libcurl](https://curl.haxx.se/libcurl/) to forward the request (step 4). libcurl sends in sequence the request to the Context Provider (step 5).
 * The textual response from the Context Provider is parsed and an `QueryContextResponse` object is created (step 6).
 Parsing details are provided in diagram [PP-01](jsonParse.md#flow-pp-01).

+## Caveat
+The Context Provider mechanism is implemented using standard NGSI9 requests and this might lead to unwanted situations.
+We feel it is important to at least be aware of this potential "shadowing" problem.

+Imagine the following scenario:

+* We have a Context Provider CP1 that supplies an Entity E1 with attribute A1.
+  A NGSI9 registration about E1/A1 of CP1 is sent to the Context Broker
+* A client queries the Context Broker about E1/A1 and this provokes a forward to CP1 (as E1/A1 is not found locally but in a registration) and the client gets the expected result
+* A request enters the Context Broker to create (APPEND) an Entity E1 with attribute A1.
+* A client queries the Context Broker about E1/A1 and as the attribute is now found locally it is simply returned.
+No forward is being done.

 [Top](#top)